Popular Japanese Whiskey Brands and Logos

 Karuizawa

-In 1955, in the middle of Nagano, Japan, a place called the Karuizawa distillery was started by a company that mostly made wine.
-They used super clean water from Mount Asama and began making Japanese whisky.
+In 1955, in the middle of Nagano, Japan, a distillery called Karuizawa was founded by a company that primarily produced wine.
+They used super-clean water from Mount Asama and began producing Japanese whisky.
 It started small but grew famous for making special single malt whisky, aged in special barrels that gave it amazing flavors.

-Karuizawa became known for doing things the Scottish way but with a Japanese twist, making very complex whiskies full of rich fruit flavors.
-It was one of Japan’s smallest places making whisky, but people loved it.
+Karuizawa became known for doing things the Scottish way, with a Japanese twist, producing very complex whiskies full of rich fruit flavors.
+It was one of Japan’s smallest whisky-making places, but people loved it.
 Its whiskies, especially some from the 1960s, won awards and were sold for a lot of money worldwide.

 Even though it had to close in 2011 because not enough people were buying its whisky and they were running out of stock, people still remember Karuizawa.
-Almost 200 of its whisky barrels were sold to other companies who bottled and sold the whisky.
-Now, these whiskies are some of the most wanted by collectors, showing just how great Karuizawa was at making whisky.
+Almost 200 of its whisky barrels were sold to other companies that bottled and sold the whisky.
+Now, these whiskies are among the most sought-after by collectors, showing just how great Karuizawa was at making whisky.

 The story of Karuizawa didn’t end with the distillery.
 It inspired other whisky makers in Japan to follow their dreams.
 The distillery’s famous logo shows its commitment to making the best whisky.
 Like its whisky, that logo is loved by people all over as a sign of top-notch whisky making.